eulerlab/QDSpy/README.md

 ### Release notes

+v0.75beta - experimental branch

+* New feature contributed by `Tom Boissonnet <https://github.com/Tom-TBT>`_ (Asari lab, EMBL Monterotondo):
+  It is found on the GUI tab "Tools".
+When pressing "Start probing center", a spot appears on the stimulus screen.
+  The spot can be moved (dragged) with the left mouse button pressed.
+  Changing the spot parameters in the GUI changes the spot immediately.
+  The tool can, for example, be used to roughly explore the receptive field of a retinal ganglion cell.
+The probing mode can be left by either pressing the right mouse button (saving the position to the log), or by pressing "Abort" in the GUI.

 v0.75beta (April 2017)

 * Bug fix: Problems with "ghost images" when playing more than one movie or